bedekelly/hal/README.md

 Hooking into Google Places, Wikipedia, WordsAPI, Google's currency conversion tools and much more coming soon, Hal can get you out of a scrape.

-Want to know the best cafés around for a nice quiet drink?
-No problem - text it `best cafés in Cardiff` (or wherever you happen to be) and it'll send you back something that looks like this:
+Want to know the best places around for a cracking meal?
+No problem - text it `best restaurants in Cardiff` (or wherever you happen to be) and it'll send you back something that looks like this:

 <img src="https://raw.github.com/bedekelly/hal/master/img/cafes.png" width=250 alt="Best cafes in Cardiff">